zxc916684603/ecs/intl.en-US/Product Introduction/Network and security/IP addresses of a classic network-connected ECS instance.md

 -   Mutual intranet access between ECS instances
 -   Mutual intranet access between ECS instances and other cloud services, such as OSS and RDS

-Communication traffic through intranet IP addresses within an intranet is free of charge For more information, see[Intranet](intl.en-US/Product Introduction/Network & Security/Intranet.md#)
+Communication traffic through intranet IP addresses within an intranet is free of charge.
+For more information, see [Intranet](intl.en-US/Product Introduction/Network and security/Intranet.md#).

 **Modify an intranet IP address**